 This is the first study describing the clinical characteristics and both cytogenetic and FMR1 analysis in a Portuguese population with POI.

 The median age at menopause in our population was 36 years, similar to the results published by Murray et al in a UK population 26.
 In an Italian study, Baronchelli et al also reported a mean age at menopause of 34 years 27.
 However, in this study the authors considered patients with menopause before the age of 45 years 27.
 Janse et al described a median age at menopause of 32 years in a POI Dutch population 28.
 Lower ages at menopause have been reported in POI non-European populations, varying between 24 and 30 years 7,8,29–31.
 Although more studies are needed to consolidate this data, the available evidence seems to point towards a higher age at menopause in European populations with POI.
-This is in line with previous reports that point towards differences regarding age of natural menopause in different ethnic groups 32.
-Despite the controversy regarding race/ethnicity per se as a factor that influences age at menopause, a higher social class, the prolonged used of oral contraceptives and a higher baseline weight seem to be associated with a higher age at natural menopause 32,33 [29,30].
+This is in line with previous reports which suggest differences regarding age of natural menopause in different ethnic groups 32.
+Despite the controversy regarding race/ethnicity per se as a factor that influences age at menopause, a higher educational level, the prolonged used of oral contraceptives and a higher baseline weight seem to be associated with a higher age at natural menopause 32,33.
+The exact mechanism behind these associations is not completely understood.
 Although no epidemiological studies have been performed in POI populations, we hypothesize that these factors may also contribute to our results.

-The prevalence of primary amenorrhea in our population was 4.3%, which is lower than in previously analysed populations (13.2%-51.0%) [7,8,28,29,31,34
+The prevalence of primary amenorrhea in our population was 4.3% (95%CI 1.6-11.0%), which is lower than in previously analysed populations (13.2%-51.0%) 7,8,28,29,31,34.
+We hypothesized that the fact that our department assists predominantly adult patients might have contributed to this bias.

-The rate of previous spontaneous miscarriage was 19.8%, higher than reported by Allen et al and Jansel et al in a POI population (5.0-13.9%), but similar to the expected rate in the general population 15,28,35
+The rate of previous spontaneous miscarriage was 18.9% (95%CI 12.0-28.5%), higher than reported by Allen et al and Jansel et al in a POI population (5.0-13.9%), but similar to the expected rate in the general population 15,28,35.

-The prevalence of chromosomal abnormalities in our population was 16.5%.
+The prevalence of chromosomal abnormalities in our population was 16.5% (95%CI 9.9-26.1%).
 Most studies report a prevalence of karyotypic abnormalities varying between 9% and 14% 7,8,27,28,31,34.
-However, a higher prevalence, between 21% and 32%, have also been reported in Tunisian, American, Chilean and Turkish populations 29,36–38.
+However, a higher prevalence, between 21% and 32%, has also been reported in Tunisian, American, Chilean and Turkish populations 29,36–38.
 Similarly to what has been previously published, most karyotypic abnormalities were X chromosome related 7,8,28,29.
 In accordance with the results of Lakahl et al and Janse et al, in our population, the most frequent were mosaic numerical X chromosome abnormalities 28,31.
 Other authors reported X chromosome structural abnormalities as the most frequent 7,8,27,29.
-Regarding X chromosome structural abnormalities, all cases involved Xq, which is in agreement with previous studies and with the critical regions previously defined for the development of POI (Xq13-Xq21 and Xq23-Xq27) 4,7,11.
+Regarding X chromosome structural abnormalities, in our sample, all cases involved the Xq, which is in agreement with previous studies and with the critical regions previously defined for the development of POI (Xq13-Xq21 and Xq23-Xq27) 4,7,11.
 Two patients presented robertsonian translocations, which have also been previously reported in POI patients, although the autosomal role in POI remains unexplained 4,7 Finally, one patient, who was referred to our department due to secondary amenorrhea, presented one autosomal mosaic involving a trisomy 21 in two different cell lines (47,XX,+21[2]/46,XX[38]).
-Being a mosaic, we cannot predict the presence of the trisomy in other tissues and a causal effect with POI cannot be disregarded, since women with Down syndrome have a higher chance to suffer from POI 39,40
+Being a mosaic, we cannot predict the presence of the trisomy in other tissues and a causal effect with POI cannot be disregarded, since women with Down syndrome have a higher chance to suffer from POI 39,40.